Topic: Airway Anatomy

 BODY PROPORTIONS: Pediatric patients have a larger tongue and occiput (head) proportionately to the rest of their body, as compared to adults.
 Therefore, they have a higher potential for the tongue to occlude the airway or the position of the head to constrict the airway than most adults.

 LARYNX: The larynx and trachea are funnel-shaped in pediatric patients instead of tube-shaped in adults.
 This allows for easier occlusion by foreign objects and choking.

-NASAL/ORAL: Infants are obligate nose breathers, meaning they require a patent nasal airway to survive.
-This is due to the position of the palate and tongue in infants that allows them to suckle with minimal effort.
+NASAL/ORAL: Infants are obligate nose breathers until they are about 3-6 months old, meaning they require a patent nasal airway to survive.
+This is due to the position of the palate and tongue in infants, allowing them to suckle/nurse with minimal effort.

 FEEDING: The process of suckling on a bottle or breast requires a patent nasal airway so the child can breathe through the nose while building up fluid in the mouth to swallow.
 Issues with the nasal airway can present as an inability to feed or turning "blue" when feeding.

 PROTECTING AIRWAY: The closing of the glottis in response to swallowing is an automatic reflex known as airway protection.
 However, some young children may have structural differences in their airways/oropharynx that prevent the total closing of the glottis.
 This can lead to aspiration of fluid/food/medication.
 The pediatric bronchi bifurcate from the trachea at basically the same angle, which makes it possible for aspirate to be equally divided.
 This is in contrast to the adult bronchi, which bifurcate at different angles, making aspirate more likely to go down the right bronchus.

 INTUBATION: The vocal cords of young children slant anteriorly which can result in a more difficult intubation.
 The position of the glottic opening in the larynx is also higher, often around C4 as opposed to C5, which affects the placement of cervical collars and airway devices.
 Utilizing a towel behind the shoulders to raise them up will better position the airway for intubation providing a c-spine injury is not suspected.